pbclive-digital/pbc-app-api/README.md

 Primary deployment is in Heroku dyno.
 For this application has two environments.
 One is for staging and other one is for production.
 Both environments are in Heroku.

+### Set Heroku ENVIRONMENTAL VARIABLES
+For the application functionality with firebase integration, Before we deploy, make sure in the heroku application, set the following environmental variables
+* `GOOGLE_CREDENTIALS` -> Google Firebase `google-service-account.json` file content
+* `PBC_ENV` -> According to the deployment environment, set the value as `staging` o `prod`.

+> [!NOTE]
+> This values already set in the existing heroku application.
+So no need to worry about that.
+But in case of new deployment, need to make sure these set-up correctly.

 ### Deploy any custom branch to Staging env to testing.
 If we need to deploy a change to staging server (QA) without merging to develop branch as a release, use following command to deploy feature branch to staging server.